deeptho/neumodvb/docs/muxes.md

 This happens when satellites contain multiple unrelated networks.
 In this case, you add one of the mussing muxes, which will probably again cause many others to be found.

-A faster way of scanning is to "tune" the mux using `Control Tune` (`Ctrl-ENTER`).
+A faster way of scanning is to "tune" the mux using `Control Tune` (`Ctrl-Enter`).
 This will discover fewer services and fewer muxes because it will only tune the selected mux and not any of the newly discovered ones.
 If the mux broadcasts standard compliant SDT and NIT tables, it is not really necessary to scan the other discovered muxes to find their services.
 However, services on not yet discovered muxes